 Written and originally recorded (as “Mbube”) by Solomon Linda’s Original Evening Birds (1939).

 Hit versions by The Weavers (as ‘Wimoweh’ US #6 1951), The Tokens (US #1 1961), Tight Fit (UK #1 1982).

 From the wiki: “‘Mbube’ (Zulu: lion) was written in the 1920s by Solomon Linda, a South African singer of Zulu origin, who worked for the Gallo Record Company as a cleaner and record packer, and who performed with a choir, The Evening Birds.

 “Linda’s improvised melody was wordless; no English words occur in the original recording of the song, titled ‘Mbube’.
-Issued by Gallo as a 78 recording in 1939 and marketed to African audiences, ‘Mbube’ became a hit and Linda a star throughout South Africa.
+Issued by Gallo as a 78 recording in 1939 on their Gallotone label and marketed to African audiences, ‘Mbube’ became a hit and Linda a star throughout South Africa.

 “In 1949, Alan Lomax, then working as folk music director for Decca Records, brought Solomon Linda’s 78 recording to the attention of his friend Pete Seeger of the folk group The Weavers.
 In November 1951, after having performed the song for at least a year in their concerts, The Weavers recorded an adapted version with brass and string orchestra and chorus as a 78 single entitled ‘Wimoweh’, a mishearing of the original song’s chorus of ‘Uyimbube’.
 The Weavers credited the song as ‘Traditional’, with arrangement by ‘Paul Campbell’, later found to be a pseudonym used by the Weavers in order to claim publishing royalties.
 The Weavers’ cover charted in the Hit Parade, peaking at #6 in 1951.